containers/buildah/README.md

 **Installation notes**

-Prior to installing buildah, install the following packages on your linux distro:
+Prior to installing Buildah, install the following packages on your linux distro:
 * make
 * golang (Requires version 1.8.1 or higher.)
 * bats